On this page

-The Department for Education is currently trialing Positive Partnerships workshops across South Australia.
+The Department for Education is currently trialling Positive Partnerships workshops across South Australia.
 The workshop gives the opportunity for parents and school teams to work together to strengthen partnerships and promote improved learning outcomes for children and young people on the autism spectrum.

 The workshops include 3 – 5 groups from individual schools.
-Each group is centered around a single child or young person and should include up to 6 people including the parents or legal guardians and education and care staff that support the child (ie teacher, SSO, site leader, special educator).
+Each group is centred around a single child or young person and should include up to 6 people including the parents or legal guardians and education and care staff that support the child (ie teacher, SSO, site leader, special educator).